auroradream04/database-backup/README.md

 # MySQL Database Backup & Migration Tool

-A Python tool for backing up and migrating 200+ MySQL databases from one server to another using XLSX credentials file.
+A TypeScript/Node.js tool for backing up and migrating 200+ MySQL databases from one server to another using XLSX credentials file.

 ## Features

 - Bulk export of multiple MySQL databases using mysqldump
 - Bulk import to new server with automatic database/user creation
 - XLSX-based credential management
+- Beautiful colored console output
 - Detailed logging for troubleshooting
 - Progress tracking with success/failure counts
 - Automatic backup file matching